How to Choose Professional SEO Management

 What Is Link-Building and Why Is It Important?

 There are two types of link-building — internal and external.

 Internal linking is when you link your own pages to each other.
 This certainly helps Google understand how the pages relate to each other, but it also lets users see other relevant content.

 So, back to the example of a tile installer, if you’re writing about cleaning your tile, you could also link internally to how to clean your grout, because those are relevant and related.
 And someone who’s interested in cleaning their tile will also likely be interested in cleaning their grout.

 External linking is when you link your own pages to a different website altogether….

 What Should I Ask Before Hiring an SEO Expert?

-It’s much better come prepared with the right questions and get satisfactory answers to them before ever thinking of hiring any SEO firm or person.
+It’s much better come prepared with the right questions and get satisfactory answers to them before ever thinking of hiring any professional SEO firm or person.

-One of the toughest things about SEO services is that it’s a newer industry where the benchmarks are very loose and where things aren’t really defined in terms of, “Here’s the right way to do it.”
+One of the toughest things about professional SEO services is that it’s a newer industry where the benchmarks are very loose and where things aren’t really defined in terms of, “Here’s the right way to do it.”